 What most borrowers do not understand is that a person’s debt structure, marital status, tax filing decision, and employer are all factors in finding the right answer.
 Student loan repayment decisions can be complicated and confusing.

-According to the Federal Reserve, as of the first quarter of 2018, student debt was $1.521trillion dollars.
+According to the Federal Reserve, student debt was $1.64 trillion dollars.
 As this crisis grows, the lack of good student loan repayment advice continues to lag.
 As a matter of fact, more borrowers are the victims of improper advice than ever before.

 The Consumer Financial Protection Bureau 2017 quarterly report focused on the student loan repayment and forgiveness process.
 The report specifically focused on the consumer complaints of the Student Loan Servicers.
 Consumer complaints are up over 325% since their last report.
 In fact, the CFPB has filed a lawsuit against some of the federal loan servicers due to improper advice.
 The report specifically issued several key areas below that borrowers found advice lacking: